 Our Lady of Remedios Parish Church

 One of the oldest churches in Manila, outside the walls of Intramuros is the Our Lady of Remedios Parish Church more popularly known as Malate Church.
 The Baroque-style church was originally built in the 16th century by Augustinian friars.
 Dedicated to Nuestra Señora de Remedios (“Our Lady of Remedies”) who is the patroness of childbirth, the original structure was destroyed by a typhoon in 1868 and was immediately rebuilt.
 It was damaged during World War II like most churches in Manila but was restored.
-An aerial view of its rooftop will allow one to see that it is shaped like a cross.
+An aerial view of its rooftop will allow one to see that it is shaped like a cross and was renovated by roof professionals you can find at This Site.
 It is currently being restored by Escuela Taller Intramuros.
 It fronts the Manila Bay.